huggingface/transformers/docs/source/debugging.rst

     abs_max= 1.80e+04 > [0] encoder.block.2.layer.1.DenseReluDense.wo: Linear: input[0]
     abs_max=      inf < [0] encoder.block.2.layer.1.DenseReluDense.wo: Linear: output

-The left column shows the value of the absolute largest element, so if you have a closer look the last few frames, the inputs and outputs were in the range of 10000.
+The left column shows the value of the absolute largest element, so if you have a closer look at the last few frames, the inputs and outputs were in the range of ``1e4``.
 So when this training was done under mixed precision the very last step overflowed (since under ``fp16`` the largest number before ``inf`` is ``64e3``).
-To avoid overflows under ``fp16`` the activations must remain way below ``1e4``, because ``1e4*1e4 = 1e8`` so any matrix multiply with large activations is going to lead to overflow.
+To avoid overflows under ``fp16`` the activations must remain way below ``1e4``, because ``1e4 * 1e4 = 1e8`` so any matrix multiplication with large activations is going to lead to a numerical overflow condition.

 The trace then prints the batch number (here ``[0]`` means the problem occurred on the first batch).

 Then comes the fully qualified entry from the ``state_dict``, e.g.: ``encoder.block.2.layer.0.layer_norm``, so you can easily see where the problem happens and what was happening just before it.

-The second to last entry show the name of the class the ``forward`` belongs to, and whether the report is for an input or an output and its index if either is a tuple.
+The second to last entry shows the name of the class the ``forward`` belongs to, and also whether the report is for an input or an output and its index if either is a tuple.
 Only tensor variables are reported.

-Another shortcut in the first columns ``>`` is for input variable, ``<`` is for output.
+Another shortcut in the first columns: ``>`` designates an input variable, and ``<`` for output.

 Let's look at: